inirudebwoy/django-mksuperuser/README.rst

   INSTALLED_APPS += ('django_superuser',)

-When you create new Django project and syncdb or migrate (depending on version) new admin user is created with login 'admin' and same password.
+When you create new Django project and syncdb or migrate (depending on version) new admin user is created with login 'admin' and password 'admin'.
 For all the lazy people!::

   Django 1.7 > python manage.py migrate